LauraAubin/All-things-FED-and-Rails/Git Cheatsheet.md

 or,

 - `git rebase -i HEAD~2` _Rebase the last 2 commits_
-- _f squash the most recent commit_
+- `f` fixup the most recent commit, this will discard the commit message_
 - `git push origin +branch_name`

 <hr>